jdeath/CheckRoyalCaribbeanPrice/TestReadme.md

 1. In "Start in (optional)" enter the directory of the .exe/.yaml (you can copy the "Program/script" field, paste it, and remove the CheckRoyalCaribbeanPrice.exe)
 1. After clicking finish, you can right click on task, go to triggers, and add more times to trigger the script.
 Suggest a time right before you get home from work.
 Twice a day should be sufficient
 1. Ensure apprise notifications are working, because the window will close automatically after run.

+## Linking Cruises
+Want to monitor a friend's cruise?
+You can either link their cruise to your account or add their account the `config.yaml` account list.
+On the Royal Website, you need their reservation number, name, and birthdate to link the cruise to your account (select my name is not listed).
+Then this code will check their packages which avoids needing their username/password.
+For linked reservations, the passenger may appear to be in the wrong room.
+This is just a feature of the code which I cannot seem to fix.
+The correct passengers' first names booked in each room will be shown for each booking.
+If the item was purchased by someone besides the account being used to check the price, the email will notify you that someone else must cancel/rebook.
+The code cannot tell you who actually booked it.
+If you have their username/password, you can add it to the list of accounts in the config.yaml and it will cycle though accounts automatically.

 ## Related Tools

 - [RoyalPriceTracker.com](https://royalpricetracker.com/) – simpler, but you must enter purchases manually, public price only